FreedomBen/breakout71/Readme.md

 - reworked level up screen :
   - bigger "level X / Y cleared"
   - upgardes need to all be spent on the same list of perks (to avoid reading too much)
-  - instead of rerolls, you get a longer list of choices to pick from with gold medals
+  - instead of rerolls, you get a longer list of choices to pick from with silver/gold medals
   - clarified challenges, only show them when you pass one of them
   - removed the "sides bounce" challenge, bouncing on sides shouldn't be punished
   - once you reach high score of 1000, level unlock hints appear, and required / forbidden upgrades and colored gold/red